altayaydemir/altay-dot-wtf/data/articles/happier-lighthouse.md

 ---
 title: Leveraging dynamic imports to make Lighthouse happier
-oneliner: using a 450KB library to render a heading and three paragraphs is probably not my brightest decision.
+oneliner: Using a 450KB library to render a heading and three paragraphs is probably not my brightest decision.
 date: '2020-11-01'
 tags:
   - software